depthfirstlearning/depthfirstlearning.com/_posts/2019-06-06-NeuralODEs.markdown

 <br />

 # 2 Numerical solution of ODEs - Part 2
   **Motivation**: In the previous class we introduced some simple schemes to numerically solve ODEs.
-In this class we go through some more involved schemes and their convergence analysis.
+In order to understand which numerical scheme is more proper to apply, it is important to know and understand their different properties.
+For this reason, in this class, we go through some more involved schemes and their convergence analysis, as well as stability analysis.

   **Topics**: